-Today is the 30th anniversary of Kirby's Dream Land, the debut Game Boy adventure of everybody's favorite pink puffball!
-Kirby's beginnings were humble: this first handheld outing is short and lacks his trademark ability to copy enemy powers.
+Kirby turns 30!
+Kirby's Dream Land was the debut Game Boy adventure of everybody's favorite pink puffball.
+His beginnings were humble: this first handheld outing is short and lacks his trademark ability to copy enemy powers.

 Kirby's Dream Land is a short, simple, well executed platformer.
 Its strengths are easy to identify: Kirby handles beautifully, with a robust flying ability and projectile attack.
 The levels are fun, interesting, and perfect for young children.
 And, importantly, Kirby and his world are adorable.
 Apparently his character design began as a placeholder, but it was so good they kept it!

 Kirby's Dream Land reminds me of Super Mario Bros. in that it flawlessly fuses form and function.
 Kirby's smooth and powerful controls complement the beginner level designs.
 In addition to the standard analog jump (the harder you press A, the farther he jumps), Kirby can inhale a puff of air by pressing ↑.
 This inflates Kirby, giving him the ability to float through the air freely, with the d-pad controlling him.
 If you press B, he exhales with such force that a blast of air is propelled forth, which will destroy any enemy on contact.
 Because of his ability to fly and shoot air, Kirby's Dream Land is not a challenging game (though beating it unlocks a hard mode).
 It's more like the video-game equivalent of candy, and the target audience of young gamers ate it up.